minetest-mobs-mods/nssm/README.md

 * License for individual artistic contributions:
     * `sounds/nssm_energy_powerup.ogg` - Tai Kedzierski, CC-BY-SA 4.0

-## Dependencies
+## Core Dependencies

-Starting from version 3.0 the mod depends the on `mobs_redo` api: <https://notabug.org/TenPlus1/mobs_redo/>
+This mod relies heavily on the features in TenPlus1's [`mobs_redo`](https://notabug.org/tenplus1/mobs_redo), which is developed independently.

+This version of NSSM was adjusted to run against commit `487e037cc9` (from 2018-12-20).
+If you are having problems with mod compatibility, please ensure you are using a version of `mobs_redo` close to that commit.

 ## Some notes from NPX Team !

 We suggest that you play nssm with:

-* nssb (Not So Simple Buildings, our second mod that adds many blocks and Morlendor, the new dimension):
+* [`NSSB`](https://github.com/taikedz-mt/nssb) (Not So Simple Buildings, NPX Team's second mod that adds many blocks and Morlendor, the new dimension!)
 * `3d_armors` (with which you can use nssm armors):
 * `unified_inventory` (useful to discover all the new recipes and to use the armors):
 * a throwing mod (a mod that add bows) if compatible with the Tenplus1's `damage_system`